UKPLab/arxiv2025-inherent-limits-plms/README.md

 * `--create_custom_prompts`: Set to `True` for SampleGen Prompt, `False` for Regular Prompt.
 * `--dataset_type`: Either `train+val` or `test`.
 * `--making_adv`: Set to `True` if the in-context samples for SampleGen should come from a different task than the target.
-* `--for_samplegen_pipeline`: Set to `True` if generating a gold pipeline dataset.
+* `--make_gold_pipeline_test`: Set to `True` if generating a gold pipeline test dataset.
 This ensures that the samples will be formatted correctly.

 For our experiments, the following dataset types must be created: